Villa Bettoni

 Villa Bettoni is a large lake-side Neoclassical-style rural palace located in the frazione of Bogliaco, on the shores of Lake Garda, within the town limits of Gargnano, Province of Brescia, region of Lombardy, Italy.
-The massive villa and manicured gardens are a scenographic landmark on the Lake.
+The villa includes lakefront and gardens.

 History

 By 1752, due to their services to the Holy Roman Emperors, the Bettoni family had been granted the title as Counts.
 The extended family decided to build a villa matching their wealth at this site, which they had owned since the 15th century.